Healthy, Easy Recipes

 • Add the tomatoes, tomato paste and stock to the slow cooker and stir all ingredients to combine

 • Put on the slow cooker lid and cook for 6 hours on low or until the beef is very tender.
 Stir the mixture halfway during the cook.
-If you don't have a slow cooker, you could place all ingredients in an oven proof dish, cover and cook in a 110°c oven for the same time.

 • 25 minutes before the slow cooker is done, chop the potatoes into quarters (leave the skin on) and boil in a pot of water for 10-15 minutes or until soft.
 Drain the potatoes, add 1 tsp olive oil spread and mash